 The following sections explain the principal investment strategies and policies that the Portfolio uses in pursuit of its investment objective.
 The board of trustees of Vanguard Variable Insurance Funds (the Board), which oversees the Portfolio's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
-Note that the Portfolio's investment objective is not fundamental and may be changed without a shareholder vote.
-As a "fund of funds," the Portfolio seeks to achieve its investment objective by investing in other Vanguard funds.
-Under normal circumstances, the Portfolio will invest at least 80%, and usually all or substantially all, of its assets in underlying funds that together seek to track the Portfolio's target index.
-The Portfolio may change its 80% policy only upon 60 days' notice to shareholders.
+The Portfolio may change its policy of investing at least 80% of its assets in bonds that are part of its target index only upon 60 days' notice to shareholders.